dgop92/speech2diet/speech2nutrition/README.md

 Unit tests cannot be write for this component because the results are not completely deterministic as its using LLMs.

-A folder in `tests\data\fe_results` will be created with the results of the performance metrics for each test set.
+A folder in `tests/data/fe_results` will be created with the results of the performance metrics for each test set.
 Test sets are located in `tests/food_extraction/test_sets`

 ## How to run